GEAS: An interactive playtest

 "Oh man, that hurt, I'm down to 2 VP"

 "Ok, my turn" says Krull "take this you jerk!
 Yes!
 I rolled 12 Even Force, (double sixes) -"

 "OK, first lets see if the Chaimoc defends by matching your twelve.
-It rolled an 8, so no. You have hit the Chaimoc, and you do 2 damage with your close-range weapon, the shortword, - but, by rolling doubles you have invoked synchronicity and can now use your INFLUENCE, which means the only time you can play an Action Card or use a Special Tactic in combat.
-Start with picking up a WMSI card matching your type of doubles, which with sixes is a Strong Event"
+It rolled an 8, so no. You have hit the Chaimoc, and you do 2 damage with your close-range weapon, the shortword, - but, by rolling doubles you have invoked Synchronicity - you can now use your INFLUENCE, which means the only time you can play an Action Card or use a Special Tactic in combat.
+Start with picking up a WMSI card matching your type of doubles, which with double sixes is a Strong Event"

 21. TURNING THE TIDE

 "Wow, awesome, this card lets me shove back my opponent 2 squares.
 I'm totally doing that" says Krull.

 "OK, discard it, I've taken 2 VP off the chaimoc for the shortword swipe and I will move it back two squares on account of your Synchronicity, which disengages you from direct combat without penalty"

 "Does that mean I can run away?" says Krull

 "Yes it does, you can escape down the ladder if you wish to do so, or fire another ranged shot"

 A video is in development to showcase the enormity of this game, of which the above only illustrates a very basic set of the principles.
 Subscribe to be notified of new developments or join my Facebook Page Geas: Broken Gods where you can keep up with this project.